Aleksey Lidov: Life and career

 Lidov was born in Moscow on March 9, 1959.
-His father, Mikhail Lidov, was a Russian space scientist; his mother, Diana, a mathematician.
+His father, Mikhail Lidov, was a Russian space scientist; his mother, Diana, a mathematician, his sister, Anastasia Khvorova is an American biochemist.
 Upon graduation from the department of art history of the Moscow State University in 1981, his first appointment was at the State Museum of Oriental Art in Moscow.
 He earned a PhD in art history from Moscow State University in 1989.
 In 1991, he founded the Research Center for the Eastern Christian Culture, an independent non-governmental organization, and has worked as its director.
 In 2008—2009 he served as the vice-president of the Russian Academy of Art.
 Since 2010 he works at the Institute of World Culture at Moscow State University as director of the Department of Ancient Culture.
 Lidov had lectured at Princeton, Harvard, Columbia, Oxford, Cambridge, Sorbonne universities et al. He initiated several research programs and organized nine international symposia on iconographical and hierotopical subjects.

 Lidov died on May 29, 2025, at the age of 66.